-2.1.2.7 Provincial GHG-I Unit (Sindh EPA)
+2.1.2.8 Provincial GHG-I Unit (Balochistan EPA)

 The Provincial GHG-I Unit is newly recommended unit under the current assignment.
-The unit will be established in Sindh EPA and will comprise of Director EPA, Deputy Directors of EPA and technical experts from academia.
+The unit will be established in Balochistan EPA and will comprise of Director EPA, Deputy Directors of EPA and technical experts from academia.
 Main function of the unit will be to prepare the GHG-Inventory of gases related to LULUC and Forestry Sector.
 The Provincial GHG-Inventory Unit will keep regular liaison with the Provincial REDD+ Cell and Focal Point regarding data sharing and reporting.
 The provincial GHG-I unit will be formally notified within four months of the endorsement of the Sub-NFMS.
+The unit will be formally notified within three months of the endorsement of the Sub-NFMS.

-2.1.2.8 Provincial REDD+ Thematic Working Groups
+2.1.2.9 Provincial REDD+ Thematic Working Groups

 Four Thematic Working Groups (TWGs) are recommended under the Sub-NFMS; TWG for Forest Inventory; TWG for SLMS; TWG for Governance (SES/ GRM); and TWG for REDD+ Finance.
 These TWGs will comprise of; 1).
-Technical experts from Sindh Forest and Wildlife Department; 2).
+Technical experts from Balochistan Forest and Wildlife Department; 2).
 Technical experts from NGOs; 4).
 Technical experts from academia; 5).
 Technical experts from PFI and; 6).
 Individual technical experts.
 Key functions of the TWGs will be providing technical advice and support to the provincial REDD+ Board, provincial REDD+ management committee, provincial REDD+ Coordination and Implementation Unit, and; provincial GHG-I Unit on their respective themes.
-The provincial REDD+ TWGs will be notified within four months of the endorsement of the Sub-NFMS.
+The provincial REDD+ TWGs will be notified within two months of the endorsement of the Sub-NFMS.